4 Steps to Select the Correct Natural Gas Flow Meter

 Before selecting your flowmeter technology, understand the application.
 In a recent post, we provided tips to consider when choosing a gas flow meter technology.
 To paraphrase, better understand the application by determining:

 - What is the purpose?
-Why do you need the meter, for custody transfer, submetering, monitoring, industrial process gas?
+Why do you need the meter?
+Is it for custody transfer, submetering, monitoring, or industrial process gas?
 Do you need mass flow or volumetric flow?
 What is your budget?

-- What is the gas?
+- What is the gas type?
 Single gas or a mixture?
 What is the operating flow range, accuracy requirement, process temperature, and pressure?
 Is the gas dry and clean?
-Alternatively, wet, corrosive or dirty?
+Alternatively, wet, corrosive, or dirty?

 - Where is the meter intended to be installed?
 What are the environmental conditions?
 Will there be extreme temperatures?
-Is there sufficient straight run?
+Is there good straight run?
 Are there regulations to consider?
 Noise or vibration concerns?

 - What do you need from the meter?
 Do you need a totalizer or a local display?
 What are your calibration expectations?
 Do you need to be able to upgrade the meter to advanced electronics?
 What are your maintenance requirements?

-Gathering this information will help guide you in making an intelligent selection to measure your natural gas.
+Gathering this information will help you make an intelligent selection to measure your natural gas.

 2. Review our Natural Gas Flow Meter Selection Guide.

 After understanding the application, review our cheat sheet to help guide which technology to consider.
-Click on the image to view this guide, or download Tom’s Natural Gas Flow Meter Selection Guide and refer to page 2.
-Additionally, keep in mind the four different natural gas flow meter types:
+Click on the image to view this guide.
+Additionally, keep in mind that there are four different natural gas flow meter types: